2026 Festival Jazz Clinicians

 Dan has played both valve and slide trombones for many motion pictures, including The Cotton Club and Brighton Beach Memoirs, as well as Woody Allen’s Mighty Aphrodite, Everyone Says I Love You, and Bullets Over Broadway.
 If you look fast, you can see Dan on the screen in the latter film.
 (He’s featured a bit more in Wild Man Blues.
 This award-winning film documents a three-week tour of Europe by Woody Allen’s New Orleans Jazz Band).
 Dan has performed five times at Carnegie Hall, including once with Woody Herman and the New York Pops Orchestra, and another time in a tribute to Louis Armstrong featuring Wynton Marsalis.

-Barrett has recorded under his own name, and as a sideman with many respected jazz Artists including Doc Cheatham; Scott Hamilton; Bob Haggart; Ralph Sutton; Rosemary Clooney; Sweets Edison; Houston Person; Ruby Braff; Joe Bushkin; Jay McShann; Dave Frishberg; Benny Carter; Buck Clayton; and Benny Goodman.
+Barrett has recorded under his own name, and as a sideman with many respected jazz artists.
+A partial list includes: Doc Cheatham; Scott Hamilton; Bob Haggart; Ralph Jay McShann; Dave Frishberg; Benny Carter; Buck Clayton; and Benny Goodman.

 Marilyn Keller / Vocals